-Many gifts of yesteryear are becoming popular again, such as Frisbees, Hacky Saks, Shrinky Dinks, Yo-Yos, and more.
-A gift basket with a few retro items makes a wonderful gift.
-Consider throwing in a few retro treats such Pop Rocks, to complete the set.
+Many gifts of yesteryear become popular again and again, such as Frisbees, Hacky Saks, Shrinky Dinks, and Yo-Yos.
+Consider putting together a gift basket with a few retro items and treats like Pop Rocks to complete a wonderful set.

-One activity kit of yesteryear that can still be found is the Creepy Crawlers Workshop.
-The workshop allows children to use goop, molds, and the workshop oven to make rubbery critters.
-It's a fun item for both girls and boys, proving that... tween gifts don't have to be boring.
+You can also get an activity kit like the Creepy Crawlers Workshop, which allows tweens to use goop, molds, and a workshop oven to make rubbery critters.
+It's a fun item for both girls and boys, proving that tween gifts do not have to be boring.

-They're not preschoolers anymore, but tweens still enjoy the idea of arts and crafts, and craft kits can be fun tween gifts.
-Craft projects for tween boys could include rock polishing kits, wood burning kits, leather crafts, and possibly even science kits.
-Girls might also enjoy beading crafts, sewing crafts, origami kits, and other hands-on activities.
-One interesting kit is The Science of Soda Pop, winner of the Oppenheim Toy Portfolio Platinum Award.
-This kit allows children to make soda,... and learn about the science of it, all at the same time.
+Many tweens enjoy arts and crafts.
+Craft projects for tween boys and girls could include rock polishing kits, wood-burning kits, leather crafts, and even science kits.
+They may also enjoy beading crafts, sewing crafts, origami kits, and other hands-on activities.
+One interesting kit is The Science of Soda Pop, the winner of the Oppenheim Toy Portfolio Platinum Award.
+This kit allows children to make soda and learn about the science behind it.